 The progestin also thickens the mucus around the cervix.
 This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The progestin also thins the lining of the uterus so that an egg will have a hard time attaching to the wall of the uterus.

 The birth control shot is an effective birth control method.
 Over the course of a year, about 6 out of 100 typical couples who use the birth control shot will have an accidental pregnancy.
-The chance of getting pregnant increases if a girl waits longer than 3 months to get her next shot.
+The chance of getting pregnant increases if someone waits longer than 3 months to get her next shot.

 Does the Birth Control Shot Help Prevent STDs?

 Are There Any Side Effects With the Birth Control Shot?

 Most users of the birth control shot will notice a change in their periods.
 Side effects can include: